containers/podman.io_old/getting-started/installation.md

 ### Get Source Code

-First, ensure that the `go version` that is found first on the $PATH is higher than 1.12.x.
+First, ensure that the `go version` that is found first on the $PATH is or 1.16.x higher.
 Instruction [above](#golang) will help you compile newer version of Go if needed.
 Then we can build Podman:

 ```bash
 git clone https://github.com/containers/podman/